xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md-taught-me-how-to-overcome-loneliness.md

 - Accept yourself for who you are, and you don’t need anyone else.
 - Accept that it is **completely ok to be alone.**

-For example, if you lack friends and you choose to feel sad over it, you will feel sad over it.
+For example, if you lack friends and you choose to feel sad over it, you'll feel sad over it.

 If you don’t associate sadness to it, but rather, view it positively, as quality time or a chance to grow stronger, it will not feel as sad as it seems.
 It could be an inspiring moment if you make it to be.